aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Fetch async data, suspense

 - Fullscreen code
-- ContactPage: make component async "contactPage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx
+- ContactPage: make component async "contactPage", move await with fetch and response.json instead of usEffect (or React Query), use suspense for loading state with loading.tsx and error thrown from server with error.tsx
 - Hover type:any, now use db function directly instead of fetch since we are already on the server.
 Automatic type safety without tRPC etc, hover type contact

 ## Use Server Functions and transitions (Actions)

-- DeleteButton: use server function instead of API endpoint, revalidatePath inside, automatic serialization and type safety, hover type
+- DeleteContactButton: use server function instead of API endpoint, revalidatePath inside, automatic serialization and type safety, hover type
 - This can throw errors on its own, remove the !res.ok, remove res = await, remove router.push since this on the server
 - Switch from manual isLoading to a async transition, creating an Action + Server Action, use pending state, no unstable state
 - Vise error boundary can catch errors since we use action, it didn't work before